 The following Public Law guidance note provides comprehensive and up to date legal information covering:

-This practice note focuses on the key points to consider when complying with a freedom of information request.
-Under the Freedom of Information Act 2000 (FIA 2000) a public authority (an 'authority') has an obligation to respond to a request for information made by any person, located anywhere in the world.
-Upon receipt of a valid request, the authority has a duty to confirm or deny in writing whether it holds the information requested, and if that is the case to communicate that information to the applicant.
+This Practice Note focuses on the key points for public authorities to consider when complying with a freedom of information request.
+Under the Freedom of Information Act 2000 (FIA 2000) a public authority has an obligation to respond to a valid request for information made by any person, located anywhere in the world.
+Upon receipt of a valid request, the authority has a duty to confirm or deny in writing whether it holds the information requested, and if that is the case to communicate that information to the applicant, unless an exemption applies.

 record the date on which the request was received